Concordium/concordium-base/smart-contracts/docs/src/tutorials/first-contract.rst

     - **Send**: Trigger ``receive``-function of a smart contract instance, with a parameter and an amount of GTU.

+and two ways to compose actions:

+    - **And**: Runs the first action, if it succeeds runs the second action, otherwise results in rejection.
+    - **Or**: Runs the first action, if it fails, runs the second action, otherwise results in success.

-Our simple counter contract is only going to use **Accept**, and we refer the reader to :ref:`contract-instance-actions` for more on this.
+Our simple counter contract is only going to use **Accept**, but we refer the reader to :ref:`contract-instance-actions` for more on this.

 Again, have a look at the code, before we start explaining things::